Alpine Odyssey Aotearoa

 Laurence Mote

-On Alpine Odyssey Aotearoa, I'll be accompanied by my good Kiwi mate Laurence Mote.
+On Alpine Odyssey Aotearoa, I was accompanied by my good Kiwi mate Laurence Mote.

 Laurence, a man hugely proud of his Māori heritage, is actually legally blind after an anaphylactic shock from a bee sting 10 years ago that nearly killed him.
 After going into cardiac arrest and coming out of a coma unable to walk, talk or see, Laurence, through immense drive, strength and family support, brought himself back.
 He is still twice the skier and rider I am!